auth0/auth0-aspnet-owin/nuget/README-Libs.txt

     Note: These settings can be found in the Auth0 dashboard (https://app.auth0.com/).

-2- Edit App_Start\Startup.Auth.cs in order to call the UseAuth0Authentication extension method:
+2- Edit App_Start\Startup.Auth.cs in order to call the UseAuth0Authentication extension method.

 public void ConfigureAuth(IAppBuilder app)
 {